 An Informed Approach

-Businesses have much to consider in the changing tax landscape, especially as it relates to the immediate impact on tax-related calculations and disclosures on 2017 financial statements.
-While there are no changes for 2017 current tax calculations, there are several considerations related to deferred taxes.
+Businesses have much to consider in the changing tax landscape, especially as it relates to the immediate impact on tax-related calculations and disclosures.
 All corporations should consider the change in tax rate on deferred items as well as the repeal of the AMT.
 Corporations with current AMT credits will be able to offset their entire tax liability with those credits and are entitled to a refund of 50 percent of any credit remaining that exceeds their current tax liability in tax years 2018-2021.

 For life insurance companies, admissibility testing will be impacted by NOL changes that no longer allow carry-back provisions that were previously considered in SSAP (Statement of Statutory Accounting Principles) 101, paragraph 11a.
 The NOL limitation of 80 percent will also limit admissibility in the with/without calculations of SSAP 101, paragraph 11b.